Purchase Order Process: Challenges, Automation & Best Practices

 Besides being expensive, inefficient, and error-prone, manual POs also have their fair share of compliance issues.

 With manual POs, you may have a harder time confirming incoming order details — like which products are required and by what date.
-Because of these potential inaccuracies, brands may not get the goods they intended to order (or receive them at the wrong time).

-In turn, retailers are more likely to end up overstocking (which leads to dead stock) or understocking (stockouts).
 Both situations are expensive to remedy.
 And yet, these mistakes are easily avoidable if you use the right tools.

 For reference, McKinsey estimates brands will need to spend $39 billion to return to pre-pandemic stock levels after 2+ years of stockouts and overstock.